How Many Days Has It Been Since November 20th

 1. If Month ≤ 2, Year = Year - 1, Month = Month + 12.

 To automatethe calculation, a simple function that accepts a start‑date and a target‑date and returns the integer distance is often the most reliable approach.
 The core of the function is the conversion of each calendar day into a linear count, which removes the need to treat months or leap years as special cases.
-Below is a concise outline of the steps that underlie a strong implementation:
+Below is a concise outline of the steps that underlie a solid implementation:

 1. Normalize the inputs – confirm that both dates are expressed in the same calendar system (Gregorian) and that the day component is zero‑based for the purpose of the arithmetic (i.e., treat January 1 as day 0).